ipsusu/IpsusuGShade/README.md

   </p>
 </p>

+This preset will be included in the next release of GShade.

 ## Custom install of IpsusuGameplay.ini
+This is not recommended, but it's possible.
 Currently, the LUT version of IpsusuGameplay requires you to:
 - Overwrite the LUT.fx in the "\gshade-shaders\Shaders" folder with the one provided in this repo.
+Be sure to save it as a .fx file as it will default to a .fx.txt file, which will not work.
 - Add "lut_IpsusuGameplay.png" to your "\gshade-shaders\Textures" folder.
 - Add "IpsusuGameplay.ini" in your "\gshade-presets\Custom" folder.
+Be sure to backup the current LUT.fx file, however I have provided a backup in this repo if you break something.